Rays’ Snell no-hit bid into 7th, 19th win tops Indians 3-1

 Snell (19-5) lost his bid when Jose Ramirez led off the seventh with his 38th homer.
 Snell won his team-record seventh straight start, striking out nine and walking two in seven innings.
 He has allowed two earned runs or fewer in 16 consecutive home starts.

 Chaz Roe and Jose Alvarado each got three outs, completing a one-hitter.
-Alvarado got his eighth save in 11 chances.
+Alvarado earned his eighth save in 11 chances.

-Tampa Bay closed within eight games of Oakland for the second AL wild card with 17 games left.
-The Athletics were scheduled to play at Baltimore on Wednesday night, then open a three-game series at Tampa Bay on Friday night.
+The Rays are 8 1/2 games behind Oakland for the second AL wild card with 17 left.
+The Athletics routed Baltimore on Wednesday night and open a three-game series at Tampa Bay on Friday night.

 Snell’s ERA dropped to 2.03, second in the AL behind Boston’s Chris Sale at 1.96.
 Snell’s 1.24 ERA at home is best in the majors.